-t is a time honored custom for women to bake challos for Shabbos, both because it enhances kavod Shabbos(1) and because it is an opportunity for them to set aright Chavah's sin on the first erev Shabbos of Creation(2).
-For this reason, it is halachically preferable that a woman be the one who separates the challah rather than a man.
+It is a time honored custom(1) for women to bake challos for Shabbos, both because it enhances kavod Shabbos(2) and because it is an opportunity for them to set aright Chavah's sin on the first erev Shabbos of Creation(3).
+For this and other reasons(4), it is halachically preferable that a woman be the one who separates the challah rather than a man".
+Let us review some of the halachos pertaining to separating challah: